 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-A copy of the IHA and the application are available by writing to Michael Payne, Chief, Permits, Conservation, and Education Division, Office of Protected Resources, National Marine Fisheries Service, 1315 East-West Highway, Silver Spring, MD 20910-3225, or by telephoning the contact listed here.
-A copy of the application containing a list of references used in this document may be obtained by writing to this address, by telephoning the contact listed here (See FOR FURTHER INFORMATION CONTACT) or online at: http://www.nmfs.noaa.gov/pr/permits/incidental.htm.
-Documents cited in this notice may be viewed, by appointment, during regular business hours, at the aforementioned address.Start Further Info
+Comments on the application should be addressed to Steve Leathery, Chief, Permits, Conservation, and Education Division, Office of Protected Resources, National Marine Fisheries Service, 1315 East-West Highway, Silver Spring, MD 20910-3225.
+The mailbox address for providing e-mail comments on this action is PR1.020205E@noaa.gov.
+Comments sent via e-mail, including attachments, must not exceed a 10-megabyte file size.
+Comments may also be submitted via facsimile at (301) 427-2521.
+A copy of the application containing a list of references used in this document may be obtained by writing to this address, by telephoning the contact listed here (see FOR FURTHER INFORMATION CONTACT) or online at: http://www.nmfs.noaa.gov/prot_res/PR1/Small_Take/smalltake_info.htm#applications.Start Further Info

 FOR FURTHER INFORMATION CONTACT: